 But where does habitat conservation fit in?
 In the face of climate change, are certain habitats more important to save than others because more species depend on them?

 Find out in this month's "Ask the Conservationist."
-And when you're done reading, send us your questions on any conservation subject for one of the Conservancy's 720 staff scientists.
+And when you're done reading, send us your questions on any conservation subject for one of the Conservancy's hundreds of staff scientists.
 (Note: We regret that we can only answer one or two questions each month and that we cannot answer the others offline.)

 Carlos Paez of Anchorage, AK, writes: